RuslanKhafizov/genetic-code-by-khafizov/README.md

 This panel focuses on the group-theoretic properties of the genetic code:

 *   **Codogram Orbit Visualization:**
-    *   The 24 homogeneous codogram representations of the genetic code are known to be divided into 6 disjoint "orbits" under the action of the {E, R, R1, R2} transformation group.
+    *   It has been established by the program's author that the 24 homogeneous codogram representations of the genetic code are partitioned into 6 disjoint "orbits" under the action of the {E, R, R1, R2} transformation group.
 This tool displays these 6 orbits.
     *   Users can select any of the 6 orbits for detailed inspection.
 *   **Mini-Matrix Display (Codograms):**
     *   For the selected orbit, 4 mini-matrices (4x4 codograms) are displayed, corresponding to the application of the E (identity), R1, R2, and R transformations to the orbit's representative nucleotide order.